determined-ai/determined/docs/release-notes/rbac-ntsc-mr.rst

    -  JupyterLab Notebooks, Tensorboards, Shells, and Commands are now housed under workspaces and can have access to them restricted by role.
-   -  Determined models are now associated with workspaces.
-Models can now be moved between workspaces and access to them can be restricted by role.
+   -  Model Registry: models are now associated with workspaces.
+Models can be moved between workspaces and access to them can be restricted by role.

    These changes allows for more granular control over who can access what resources.
 See